MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

   Remove-Item c:\python-3.5.1.exe -Force
 ```

-> WebClient is not currently supported in Nano Server
+>[!NOTE]
+>Nano Server does not currently support WebClient.

-### PowerShell Scripts
+### PowerShell scripts

-In some cases, it may be helpful to copy a script into the containers being used during the image creation process, and then run from within the container.
-Note - this will limit any image layer caching, and decrease readability of the Dockerfile.
+In some cases, it may be helpful to copy a script into the containers you use during the image creation process, then run the script from within the container.

+>[!NOTE]
+>This will limit any image layer caching, and decrease readability of the Dockerfile.

 This example copies a script from the build machine into the container using the `ADD` instruction.
 This script is then run using the RUN instruction.